Draw an energy-level diagram, similar to Figure 38.21, for the He... | Channels for Pearson+

 Textbook Question

 Draw an energy-level diagram, similar to Figure 38.21, for the He+ ion.
-On your diagram: Show all possible emission transitions from the n = 4 energy level.
+On your diagram: Show the first five energy levels.
+Label each with the values of n and En.

 Verified step by step guidance